-Desiree Hanford is a lecturer and director of academic integrity and appeals at Medill.
+Desiree Hanford is a professor and the director of academic integrity and appeals at Medill.
 She teaches undergraduate and graduate courses that include news reporting and business and money reporting.
-She is the co-faculty adviser for the Northwestern Business Review and the faculty adviser for the student chapter of the Association of Women in Sports Media.
-In addition, Desiree is a contributing editor for a B2B publication.
+Desiree is the co-faculty adviser for the Northwestern Business Review and a contributing editor for a B2B publication.

 While at Medill, Desiree has served as acting director of undergraduate education and has worked closely with the Medill Office of Student Life.
 Desiree joined the Medill faculty full time in November 2009 when she became Medill’s Journalism Residency Coordinator, a position she had for nearly five years.
 She was an adjunct instructor at Medill for three years while still reporting.